-Only Caltrans PQS or consultants who meet the Caltrans Archaeological Qualification Standards (t Appendix 1) for Co-Principal Investigator and above are authorized to determine that the archaeological property types or features listed below may be exempted from evaluation.
+Only Caltrans PQS or consultants who meet the Caltrans Archaeological Qualification Standards (Attachment 1) for Co-Principal Investigator and above are authorized to determine that the archaeological property types or features listed below may be exempted from evaluation.
 Professional judgment should be used as to the level of identification and recordation.
 This exemption process does not include archaeological sites or other cultural remains or features that may qualify as contributing elements of districts.
-Additional documentary research may be needed to determine whether the property meets the exemption criteria, particularly when looking for a specific association.